HansKre/webdev-essentials/development/README.md

 # bump lib-version in package.json
 npm version patch #patch|minor|major npm login
-# npm run build <-- not needed if prepublish-script exists and does that
+# npm run build <-- not needed if prepare-script exists and does that
 npm publish
 ```